 Fishing mortality is parameterized to be separable with a year component and an age (selectivity) component in all models.
 The selectivity relationship is modeled with a smoothed non-parametric relationship that can take on any shape (with penalties controlling the degree of change and curvature specified by the user; Table A-2).
 Selectivity is conditioned so that the mean value over all ages will be equal to one.
 To provide regularity in the age component, a moderate penalty was imposed on sharp shifts in selectivity between ages using the sum of squared second differences (log-scale).
 In addition, the age component parameters are assumed constant for ages 10 and older.
 Asymptotic growth is reached at about age 9 to 10 years.
 Thus, it seemed reasonable to assume that selectivity of fish older than age 10 would be the same.
 Prior to the 2008 assessment, selectivity had been allowed to vary annually with a low constraint as described in the 2002 assessment (Lowe et al. 2002).
 As suggested by the 2008 CIE reviewers, we adopted a new model configuration with blocks of years with constant selectivity which correspond approximately to the foreign fishery, the joint venture fishery, the domestic fishery prior to Steller sea lion regulations, and the domestic fishery post Steller sea lion regulations.
-This model configuration, with a refinement to the change-points in the fishery selectivity blocks is used in the current assessment.
-See Model Evaluation (below) for a discussion of the shift in the blocks of years with constant selectivity.
+This model configuration, with a refinement to the change-points in the fishery selectivity blocks implemented last year, is used in the current assessment.